Political views of Adolf Hitler: Völkisch nationalism

 The völkisch nationalism of Hitler and convinced Nazis encompassed the notion that the German Volk were epitomised by German farmers and peasants; people who remained uncorrupted by modern ideals and whose greatest attribute was their "cheerful subservience" and their capacity to respond to their "monarchical calling".
 Hitler was their new monarch in a manner of speaking.
 Völkisch nationalism also forged into its ideals, the importance of nature, the centrality of a knightly saviour (Hitler in this case) and the belief in the superior Aryan.
 Antisemitism remained a key component of the völkisch movement and a permanent undercurrent throughout conservative parties in German history and after many years culminated with the view that the Jews were the only thing standing in the way of the ideal society.
 As Germany's newfound völkisch nationalist leader, Hitler initiated a policy of ethnic nationalism replete with directives to eliminate Jews and other identified enemies as Nazism ultimately became the religion of the movement and the "irrational became concrete" under the terms of its "ideological framework".

+Hitler was a Nordicist who was influenced by prior Aryanist tradition.
+Hitler's racial views were heavily influenced by Hans F. K. Günther, Houston Stewart Chamberlain, Arthur de Gobineau, and Madison Grant.
+Hitler referred to Grant's book The Passing of the Great Race as his "bible."
+Günther's Rassenkunde des deutschen Volkes (Racial Science of the German People) heavily influenced Hitler's racial policy and resulted in Günther's Nazi-backed attainment of a position in the anthropology department at the University of Jena in 1932 where Hitler attended Günther's inaugural lecture.
+Günther's theories gained such acclamation from Hitler that Hitler included his books as recommended reading material for the Nazi Party members.